AlexsLemonade/OpenPBTA-analysis/analyses/snv-frequencies/README.md

   - `Frequency_in_overall_dataset = Total_mutations / Patients_in_dataset`.

 - `Frequency_in_primary_tumors`:
-  - For each unique variant/gene, count the number of samples (identified by `Kids_First_Biospecimen_ID`) that have mutations at the variant/gene and are in the `../independent-samples/results/independent-specimens.wgswxspanel.primary.tsv`, and call this number `Total_primary_tumors_mutated`.
+  - For each unique variant/gene, count the number of samples (identified by `Kids_First_Biospecimen_ID`) that have mutations at the variant/gene and are in the independent primary sample list, and call this number `Total_primary_tumors_mutated`.
-  - Count the total number of samples in the `cancer_group_cohort` that are also in the `../independent-samples/results/independent-specimens.wgswxspanel.primary.tsv`, and call this number `Primary_tumors_in_dataset`.
+  - Count the total number of samples in the `cancer_group_cohort` that are also in the independent primary sample list, and call this number `Primary_tumors_in_dataset`.
   - `Frequency_in_primary_tumors = Total_primary_tumors_mutated / Primary_tumors_in_dataset`.

 - `Frequency_in_relapse_tumors`:
-  - For each unique variant/gene, count the number of samples (identified by `Kids_First_Biospecimen_ID`) that have mutations at the variant/gene and are in the `../independent-samples/results/independent-specimens.wgswxspanel.relapse.tsv`, and call this number `Total_relapse_tumors_mutated`.
+  - For each unique variant/gene, count the number of samples (identified by `Kids_First_Biospecimen_ID`) that have mutations at the variant/gene and are in the independent relapse sample list, and call this number `Total_relapse_tumors_mutated`.
-  - Count the total number of samples in the `cancer_group_cohort` that are also in the `../independent-samples/results/independent-specimens.wgswxspanel.relapse.tsv`, and call this number `Relapse_tumors_in_dataset`.
+  - Count the total number of samples in the `cancer_group_cohort` that are also in the independent relapse sample list, and call this number `Relapse_tumors_in_dataset`.
   - `Frequency_in_relapse_tumors = Total_relapse_tumors_mutated / Relapse_tumors_in_dataset`.

 Format the SNV mutation frequency table according to the latest spreadsheet that is attached in <https://github.com/PediatricOpenTargets/ticket-tracker/issues/64>.

 Merge the SNV mutation frequency tables of all `cancer_group_cohort`s.

+#### Add annotations

 Add EFO, MONDO, RMTL, PedcBioPortal oncoprint plot URL, and PedcBioPortal lollipop plot URL columns to variant-level and gene-level tables.
 The EFO, MONDO, and RMTL information is obtained from PediatricOpenTargets/OpenPedCan-analysis data release.
 The PedcBioPortal `case_set_id`s in the URLs are obtained from [the `sample-lists` PedcBioPortal web API](https://pedcbioportal.kidsfirstdrc.org/api/swagger-ui.html#/Sample_Lists), with the following command: